mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 immediate area around these features may differ from the rest of the grassland.

-Upland areas of grassland are typically termed moors and generally characterised by hardy, low- lying vegetation which can conceal hazards and is surprisingly difficult to push through.
+Upland areas of grassland are typically termed moors and generally characterised by hardy, low-lying vegetation which can conceal hazards and is surprisingly difficult to push through.
 Some regions of open country may be further categorised as steppe, semi-desert, montane grassland (high altitude